-If you require a personal support worker/attendant in order to participate in the graduation ceremony
+If you require the presence of a personal support worker/attendant in order to participate in the graduation ceremony

 We ask that all graduands with questions about personal support workers or attendants complete the application for convocation assistance in advance.

 Where the form has not been completed, please make your needs known to the University via staff at the Centre for Students with Disabilities (778-782-3112 or MBC 1250).
-We will make all reasonable efforts to arrange necessary access (e.g., provide additional seating and/or authorize the personal support worker to accompany the student across the stage).
+We will make all reasonable efforts to arrange necessary access for you and your personal support worker (e.g., provide additional seating and/or authorize the personal support worker to accompany the student across the stage).

 University policy regarding service animals and comfort animals at Convocation

 Only certified service/guide animals may accompany students with disabilities to cross the stage.
 No other animals or pets are permitted at the Convocation ceremony.